JuliaMolSim/Molly.jl/docs/src/documentation.md

 simulate!(sys, simulator, 5_000)
 ```
+The OpenMM setup procedure is tested against OpenMM in terms of matching forces and energies.
+However it is not thoroughly tested with respect to ligands or special residues and requires that atom names exactly match residue templates.
+By default, terminal residues are renamed to match the appropriate templates.
+For example, the first (N-terminal) residue could be changed from "MET" to "NMET".
+This can be turned off by giving `rename_terminal_res=false` to [`System`](@ref) if the residue names in the input file are appropriate.
+Currently atom classes are not supported, only atom types.
+Residue patches, virtual sites, file includes and any force types other than `HarmonicBondForce`/`HarmonicAngleForce`/`PeriodicTorsionForce`/`NonbondedForce` are currently ignored.

+!!! tip "Obtaining compatible structure files"

+    Future work will increase the features and robustness when reading in structure files.
+In the mean time, the following tips may help you to read in a file correctly and without errors:

+    * Make sure there are no missing residues or heavy atoms.
+Tools such as [MODELLER](https://salilab.org/modeller) and [SCWRL4](http://dunbrack.fccc.edu/lab/scwrl) can fix these issues.
+    * Remove the hydrogen atoms and add them back [using OpenMM](http://docs.openmm.org/latest/userguide/application/03_model_building_editing.html#adding-hydrogens), which will ensure they have atom names compatible with the OpenMM force field files.
+    * Make sure that all residue names match the corresponding residue template name and that all atom names match the appropriate atom in the residue template.
+    * Non-standard residues also require `CONECT` records for Chemfiles to assign bonds correctly, see for example [a compatible alanine dipeptide file](https://github.com/noeblassel/SINEQSummerSchool2023/blob/main/notebooks/dipeptide_nowater.pdb).

+    Some PDB files that read in fine can be found [here](https://github.com/greener-group/GB99dms/tree/main/structures/training/conf_1).

 To run on the GPU, set `gpu=true`.
 You can use an implicit solvent method by giving the `implicit_solvent` keyword argument to [`System`](@ref).
 The options are `"obc1"`, `"obc2"` and `"gbn2"`, corresponding to the Onufriev-Bashford-Case GBSA model with parameter set I or II and the GB-Neck2 model.